Documentation

 RA²R (Reasoning Ability-Augmented Retrieval) retrieves reasoning abilities.
 A structured injection that governs how the agent thinks: what to focus on, what failure modes to block, and how to verify its own output.

-Put simply: where RAG retrieves facts, RA²R retrieves ways of thinking. dynamically, based on the context of each query.
+Put simply: where RAG retrieves facts, RA²R retrieves ways of thinking, matched dynamically to the context of each query.

 "Isn't this just prompt engineering?"

 No. Prompt engineering is writing natural language instructions and hoping the model follows them.
-Ejentum injects a structured payload with four independent control surfaces: amplification, suppression, cognitive_style, and reasoning_elasticity.
-The suppression signals make this categorically different. they constrain the failure space, which natural language instructions cannot do reliably.
+Ejentum injects a structured payload with several independent control surfaces: amplification, suppression, cognitive style, and reasoning elasticity.
+The suppression signals make this categorically different: they constrain the failure space, which natural language instructions cannot do reliably.
 A system prompt says "be careful."
 A suppression signal says "reject any output that exhibits symptom_treatment_bias."
 These produce structurally different model behavior in our testing.

 Ejentum replaces a 5,000-token system prompt with a compact reasoning harness injected at the top of the context.
 Less content, higher attention density, structured constraints instead of prose.
 The harness does not add intelligence.
 It prevents the model's existing intelligence from being wasted.